 How much could we save?

-- It is expected to initially save around £100,000 each year in reduced energy costs alone, a figure that could rise significantly due to the energy inflation rates predicted over the coming years.
+- it is expected to initially save around £100k each year in reduced energy costs alone, a figure that could rise significantly due to the energy inflation rates predicted over the coming years

-- This would see us save around £20 Million over the 20 year life span of the new LED lanterns.
+- this would see us save around £20m over the 20 year life span of the new LED lanterns

 How does it work?

-- A total of 17,800 street lights and 1,200 signs and bollards will be changed to energy-saving equivalents in the Scottish Borders between April 2014 and March 2018.
+- a total of 17.8k street lights and 1.2k signs and bollards were changed to energy saving equivalents in the Scottish Borders between April 2014 and March 2018

 How will the new lights affect street safety?

-- The LED light will help support better detection of crime as it improves images captured at night from CCTV (closed circuit television) as well as allowing facial recognition, clothing, colours and car registration numbers to be more easily identified.
+- the LED light will help support better detection of crime as it improves images captured at night from CCTV as well as allowing facial recognition, clothing, colours and car registration numbers to be more easily identified

 How will the new lights differ from the existing ones?